laserattack/lua-inline/README.md

 # Lua Inline

-A very simple module that allows you to inline C code in Lua
+A very simple small module that allows you to inline C code in Lua

 ## Deps